 Our definition of ‘erotic’ is so elastic that it stretches around the world: the prose has ranged from very graphic and confrontational to gently allusive and subtle.
-We’ve had stories and features on topics as diverse as alien sex, Manila, L.A. strip clubs, football fans, fighting Irishmen, mythical beasts and the ferocious naked runners of Pamplona.
+We’ve had stories and features on topics as diverse as alien sex, Manila, L.A. strip clubs, football fans, fighting Irishmen, mythical beasts and the ferocious Naked Runners of Pamplona.
 We are not looking for throbbing, tumescent erotica clichés or large excerpts of un-publishable novels.
-Prospective contributors are strongly encouraged to read our past fiction, articles and reviews to understand what we like.
+Prospective contributors are strongly encouraged to read our past fiction, articlesand reviews to understand what we like.

-All submitted material must be previously unpublished.
+All submitted material should be previously unpublished.

+This is not a cast-iron rule, but we prefer unpublished work.
 And published pieces may be re-published elsewhere, provided that Erotic Review is credited as their source.